 All you need is leftover mashed potatoes (you can also make it from scratch if you are all out of leftovers), leftover salmon (you can also use fresh or canned salmon), and day-old bread for some homemade breadcrumbs – along with some other simple ingredients you will surely have in your pantry or fridge.

 By the time you’re finished fiddling around with these ingredients, you’ll have the makings of a quick meal that no one need know is the final form of a bunch of leftovers!

 First off, prepare your leftovers: mashed potatoes, salmon, and breadcrumbs.

 If you don’t have any leftover mashed potatoes, boil a couple of russet potatoes.

-We can now prepare the rest of the ingredients for our salmon croquettes.
+We can now prepare the rest of the ingredients.